Dynamical Emergence of FRW Cosmological Models: Emergence of new properties of the model through a bifurcation

 In our discussion it would be useful to consider a common approach to reduction in physics, so called \textit{deductive criterion of reducibility} of Nagel \cite{Nagel:1961en}.
-In this conception reduction is a relation of derivation between upper-level and base-level theories.
-In upper-level theory has termed not already in the base-level one, the terms must be connected using bridge laws.
+In this concept reduction is a relation of derivation between upper-level and base-level theories.
+This is exactly our point of view from the case study of cosmology as based on the dynamical systems theory that the dynamical model from upper-level can be smoothly reduced to the base-level one through the boundary crossing\footnote{Which is granted by theorems from differential equations theory about smooth dependence solutions on the time, initial conditions and the parameters.}.
+It is the example of a case where the emergence and reduction coexist.

 Let us consider two models which must be connected using the cosmological parameter.
 This parameter plays the role of control parameter in the model and we assume that it assumes zero (vanishes) in the basal model.
 We are looking for weakly emergent properties of the model which can be derived (via bifurcation) from the complete knowledge of the basal model information.
-For this aims we use bifurcation theory, from that information about new unveiling properties of the system can be predicted, at least in principle as we change the control parameter.
+In order to do so we use bifurcation theory, from which information about new unveiling properties of the system can be predicted, at least in principle as we change the control parameter.
 Then in principle we can derive the system behavior because we can perform bifurcation analysis answering the question how the structure of the phase space qualitatively changes as parameter $\Lambda$ is moved.
-As a result we can predict its future behavior with complete certainty.
-Such a point of view seems to be very close traditional conceptions of emergence (Broad, Popper, Nagel) that focus on unpredictability properties of upper-level model even given complete the basal information.
+Due to bifurcation we can not predict its future behavior with complete certainty (because there are to possible predictions concerning the value of cosmological constant; $\Lambda > 0$ or $\Lambda < 0$).
+Such a point of view seems to be very close to traditional conceptions of emergence (Broad, Popper, Nagel) that focus on unpredictability properties of upper-level model even given complete basal information.
+In the case of LCDM model novelty element is related with $\Lambda$-term, which emerges as a essential model parameter due to astronomical observation of type Ia distant supernovae (let us call it the empirical emergence).

-Let us illustrate our point of view in the very simple but instructive example.
-The dynamics of the flat cosmological models the the R-W symmetry of space-like section, cosmological constant and without the matter (only for simplicity of presentation) is governed by very simple equation (one-dimensional system)
+Let us illustrate our point of view in the a very simple, yet instructive, example.
+The dynamics of the flat cosmological models with R-W symmetry of space-like section, cosmological constant and without the matter (only for simplicity of presentation) is governed by a very simple equation (one-dimensional system)